EricCJoyce/Consensus-Driven-Uncertainty/Pose-Estimators/GDRNPP/README.md

 ## Test

-Upon running the container, we will map the dataset directory `/media/eric/Hoboken/Projects/Uncertainty for 6DoF Pose Est/Datasets/BOP` to the path `/home/gdrnpp_bop2022/datasets/BOP_DATASETS` inside the container so that GDRNPP can reach the BOP dataset.
-Similarly, we will map `/media/eric/Hoboken/Projects/Uncertainty for 6DoF Pose Est/Models/GDRNPP` to the path `/home/gdrnpp_bop2022/output/gdrn` inside the container so that GDRNPP has access to the various downloaded model weights.
+Upon running the container, we will map the dataset directory `/media/eric/Hoboken/Projects/Consensus_Driven_Uncertainty/Datasets/BOP` to the path `/home/gdrnpp_bop2022/datasets/BOP_DATASETS` inside the container so that GDRNPP can reach the BOP dataset.
+Similarly, we will map `/media/eric/Hoboken/Projects/Consensus_Driven_Uncertainty/Models/GDRNPP` to the path `/home/gdrnpp_bop2022/output/gdrn` inside the container so that GDRNPP has access to the various downloaded model weights.
 The test scripts in the GDRNPP repository will also write pose prediction results to the directory containing model checkpoints.

 An annotated testing template:
 ```